Katana Development Starter Kit¶

 - Explore the example App code to understand how it interacts with Katana

-- Review the interfaces to understand available contracts
+- Review the contracts folder to understand available interfaces and ABIs

 - Start building your own application using the “money legos”